- LAST REVIEWED: 08 June 2017

-Probably the most representative example of the highly empirical diary-based research on Chiang so common since the 2000s.
+Probably the most representative example of the highly empirical diary-based research on Chiang so common since the turn of the 21st century.
 Written by one of the PRC’s leading exponents of such scholarship.
-Yang’s analysis covers almost all periods and aspects of Chiang’s political career between the Northern Expedition and 1949, but lays particular emphasis on issues that are of interest to PRC-based scholars, such as Chiang’s relationship with the Chinese communists and his role in the Second Sino-Japanese War.
+Yang’s analysis covers almost all periods and aspects of Chiang’s political career between the Northern Expedition and 1949, but lays particular emphasis on issues that are of interest to PRC-based scholars, such as Chiang’s relationship with the Chinese Communists and his role in the Second Sino-Japanese War.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.

 Oxford Bibliographies Online is available by subscription and perpetual access to institutions.
 For more information or to contact an Oxford Sales Representative click here.